-In May the Supreme Judicial Court (SJC) decided two cases that will affect how landlords and property managers handle evictions, namely Ahmed-Kagzi v.
+In May of 2018, the Supreme Judicial Court (SJC) decided two cases that will affect how landlords and property managers handle evictions, namely Ahmed-Kagzi v.
 Williams and Rental Property Management Services v.
 Hatcher.
 I was one of the four attorneys who worked on the cases on behalf of Fred Basile and helped write the appeal brief.
 I see the SJC decisions as relatively good news for Mr. Basile, but a mixed bag for landlords and property managers on the whole.
 One thing in particular has me worried, namely what the SJC said about the Attorney General’s regulations (see below).

 In both cases Mr. Basile was the property manager, not the owner or the landlord, and not a lawyer.
 He signed and filed the summary process summons and complaint, listing the property owner and himself (doing business as Rental Property Management Services) as the plaintiffs.
 The tenants alleged that by doing so Mr. Basile had engaged in the unauthorized practice of law and thereby violated the Consumer Protection Act (Chapter 93A).
 Why is Chapter 93A so important?
 Because a violation would entitle the tenants to multiple damages and their attorneys’ fees.